michaelnny/alpha_zero/README.md

 * We do not apply rotation or reflection to the board state during MCTS search.

 #### IMPORTANT NOTE:
-Alghouth not directly mentioned in the ogirinal papers, we believe AlphaZero runs large amount of self-play actors (256 or more) to generate self-play samples, while training on multiple servers at the same time.
+Although not directly mentioned in the original papers, we believe AlphaZero runs large amount of self-play actors (256 or more) to generate self-play samples, while training on multiple servers at the same time.

 In the case we run the pipeline on a single machine at home, training one batch with batch size 128 only take less than a second on GPU, few seconds on CPU,